-For a list of available options (e.g., Speed, Package) or for further information on any aspect of this device, please contact the ST Sales Office nearest to you.
+For other options, or for more information on any aspect of this device, please contact the ST Sales Office nearest you.

-Table 15.
+Table 19.
 SNAPHAT Battery Table

 Part Number Description Package M4T28-BR12SH Lithium Battery (48mAh) and Crystal SNAPHAT SH M4T32-BR12SH Lithium Battery (120mAh) and Crystal SNAPHAT SH